jtbrown21/AI_Monthly_Reporting/README.md

 # SF Domain Reports

 A modular webhook handler for generating and managing SF Domain performance reports.
-This application receives webhooks from Airtable, aggregates keyword performance data, generates HTML reports, and hosts them on GitHub Pages.
+This application receives webhooks from Airtable, reads rollup values directly from the My SF Domain Reports record, generates HTML reports, and hosts them on GitHub Pages.
+The generated report URL is written back to the same Airtable record.

 ## Features

-- **Phase 1**: Automated report generation from Airtable data
+- **Simple Workflow**: Reads rollup fields from a single Airtable record, generates a report, and updates that record
+- **No Aggregation Logic**: All aggregation is handled by Airtable rollup fields
+- **No New Records**: The report URL is written back to the triggering record
 - **Modular Architecture**: Clean separation of concerns with services, handlers, and templates
 - **Flexible Configuration**: Environment-based configuration
 - **GitHub Pages Integration**: Automatic report hosting